mocruslan/mocruslan/README.md

 ### Hello World 👋
-I am a software engineer from austria
+I am a software engineer from Austria 🇦🇹.
 - 👨‍💻 Working for DiniTech and therefore, the future of EV-Charging
 - 📚 Studying at the FHCampus02 - Business Informatics
 <br>